 It’s not just second-home owners who need to worry about the risk of squatters.
 Every year, after the summer, the Spanish press reports sad cases of people who get home from holiday only to find the locks changed and squatters in residence.
 They are then left homeless whilst they struggle with the time, costs, and anxiety of getting their home back, which can take months.

 So, it’s worth taking the risk of squatters in Spain seriously.
-There are several things you can do to mitigate the risk of seeing your Spanish home taken over by squatters, like install an alarm.
+There are several things you can do to mitigate the risk of seeing your Spanish home taken over by squatters, like install an alarm or Spanish home-surveillance system.
 I’ll investigate all the options, and report back over the summer.
-In the meantime, read this excellent article by legal expert Raymundo Larrain Nesbitt how to evict a squatter (okupa) in Spain.
+In the meantime, read this article by legal expert Raymundo Larrain Nesbitt how to evict a squatter (okupa) in Spain.